Program Contact: Kori Stewart 203-582-7941

 Mission Statement

-The Quinnipiac University Radiologic Sciences program supports the mission statements of both Quinnipiac University and the School of Health Sciences and their commitment to excellence in education.
 The mission of the Radiologic Sciences program at Quinnipiac University is to develop students’ technical and interpersonal communication skills through a logical sequence of didactic, laboratory and clinical experiences.
 The program offers multiple clinical assignments to provide maximum exposure to diversified radiographic procedures and imaging protocols.
 In addition, the program prepares graduates to be competent in the art and science of radiography.
 Graduates of the Radiologic Sciences program will meet the needs of the community as competent and highly qualified professionals.
-The program will prepare students for career entry and the ability to pursue advanced study.
+The program prepares students for career entry and the ability to pursue advanced study.

 Candidates applying for admission to the Radiologic Sciences program are required to have at least three years of high school college-preparatory mathematics and one year of biology.
 One year of anatomy and physiology and one year of general chemistry or physics is recommended.
 In addition, the scores of the SAT or the ACT are an important consideration.
 Related healthcare experience is highly desirable.
 Prospective candidates also must satisfy general Quinnipiac University Admission Requirements.